☰ Menu

 Please note that recipients of SHOT-NSF travel grants will need to follow certain regulations; most important, only tickets on US-flag airlines are eligible for reimbursement, so for this grant, you MUST arrange travel on a US-flag airline!
 Further details will come in the award letters.
 Please note that HSS and 4S and other societies run related NSF travel-grant programs, and that no person may receive more than one NSF-funded conference-travel grant per calendar year.

 Go to the online SHOT-NSF Travel Grant Application Form.
-(Please note that this form is managed by HSS)
+(Please note that this grant is managed by HSS)

 Section C: REDI, WITH and EDITH Conference Grants and Awards